arangodb/docs/3.11/programs-arangorestore-examples.md

 arangorestore --create-collection false --import-data true --input-directory "dump"
 ```

-To restrict reloading to just specific collections, there is is the `--collection` option.
+To restrict reloading to just specific collections, use the `--collection` option.
 It can be specified multiple times if required:

 ```